 My words of wisdom for this fight are to keep your distance from the Steel Watchers, as they will self-detonate if their health gets too low or as a defense mechanism.
 You want to hit them with any lightning damage you have available before trying other attacks.
 My savior was Gale, who had three separate lighting attacks to wield.

 If you keep damaging Titan, it will eventually turtle up and become invulnerable to damage that does meet a certain threshold (for me it was 15).
 When this happens, you need to make sure your attacks against it have a high chance of surpassing that damage threshold, otherwise, you will waste turns.
+As previously stated, lightning skills will work best and deal the most damage.

 I actually recommend trying to disable the regular Steel Watchers first, as they will self-detonate after a while and this can damage Titan.
 Of course, if you have any AoE spells, those will work best to damage Titan and the other watchers at the same time.

 If you manage to defeat Titan and kept Toobin alive, he will come into the room and offer to blow up the foundry.
 Make sure to loot Titan, first though, as it has a legendary bow.
 This will trigger a cutscene where the foundry explodes, and you have now completely disabled the Steel Watch in Baldur’s Gate 3.
+Naturally, this completely affects the rest of BG3 and your eventual ending.